 - reducing the number of touch points for employees, for example by leaving access doors open where appropriate

 Workers should be educated to avoid touching their faces, including their eyes, noses, and mouths, particularly until after they have thoroughly washed their hands upon completing work and/or after removing personal protective equipment (PPE).

 Personal protective equipment (PPE)

-Under directions issued by the Chief Health Officer, employers must ensure that workers wear all of the following PPE in the workplace:
+Under directions issued by the Victorian CHO, employers must ensure that workers wear all of the following PPE in the workplace:

 - where the work or task requires the use of specific types of PPE in the workplace, these must be provided by the employer

 - training on the use and maintenance of the PPE needs to be provided, along with supervision to ensure it is appropriately used

 - disposable masks should be disposed of after a break